abbieruth/coding-cheat-sheet/README.md

 # Coding Cheat Sheet

-This is just a simple coding cheat sheet I built for myself.
+This is just a simple coding cheat sheet I built for myself in a school project from Codecademy.
 I might tweak the design later.
-I would like to add to the CSS table and maybe even add a
-JavaScript table later on.
+I would like to add to the CSS table and maybe even add a JavaScript table and a git table later on.

 ![cheatsheet](https://user-images.githubusercontent.com/72089733/164484654-ed6f0aee-384d-4c56-8e89-2c717699a23e.png)